top of page

 The founding of RCS with Pastor Robert Johnson describing Sister Angela Mary Parker.
 Video courtesy of St. Paul Church and Bob Mackowski with Open Aperture Photography (www.openapphoto.com).

-This meeting was enough to show that there was an interest in pursuing whether such a program was feasible for New Bern.
-Doctor Hunt, as a vestry member at Christ Episcopal Church, organized a steering committee consisting of John Poland, Chairman Helen Rawls, Kenneth Chance, Terry Brubaker , and Larry Chewning.
-The purpose of this committee was to determine the need for such a program in New Bern, and to communicate that need through the proper channels for it to become a reality.
+Dr. Hunt, a vestry member at Christ Episcopal Church, took the lead and formed a steering committee.
+The committee included John Poland as Chairman, Helen Rawls, Kenneth Chance, Terry Brubaker, and Larry Chewning.
+Their goal was to determine the need for a soup kitchen in New Bern and communicate that need through the proper channels to make it a reality.

-The representatives of the different churches who attended these informational meetings were to go back to their respective churches and communicate what they had learned about the concept of a soup kitchen.
-The momentum and interest in the program was beginning to heighten, and when the vote came up at a regular meeting of RCS- the project received unanimous approval.
+Representatives from member churches of RCS attended informational meetings to learn about the soup kitchen concept and went back to their respective churches to communicate what they had learned.
+Momentum and interest in the program continued to grow, and when the vote came up at a regular meeting of RCS, the project received unanimous approval.

 A First Years Report